tidymodels/tidymodels.org-legacy/content/packages/index.md

 </div>
 </div>

+These packages can be installed and loaded _en mass_ using the `tidymodels` package.

+## Non-Core Packages

-The tidymodels also includes many other packages with more specialized usage.
+The tidymodels organization has a variety of other packages to facilitate data analysis and modeling.
 They are not loaded automatically with `library(tidymodels)`, so you'll need to load each one with its own call to `library()`.

+These packages include:

+* [`infer`](http://infer.netlify.com/) is a high-level API for for tidyverse-friendly statistical inference.

+* [`tidypredict`](https://tidymodels.github.io/tidypredict/) and [`modeldb`](https://tidymodels.github.io/modeldb/) can convert prediction equations to different languages (e.g. SQL) and fit some models in-database.

+* [`hardhat`](https://tidymodels.github.io/hardhat/) helps beginners setup high-quality R packages for modeling.

+* There are several add-on packages for creating recipes. [`embed`](https://tidymodels.github.io/embed/) contains steps to create embeddings or projections of predictors. [`textrecipes`](https://tidymodels.github.io/textrecipes/) has extra steps for text processing, and [`themis`](https://tidymodels.github.io/themis/) can help alleviate class imbalances using sampling methods.

+* `parsnip` also has additional packages that contain model definitions. [`discrim`](https://tidymodels.github.io/discrim/) contains definitions for discriminant analysis models and [`rules`](https://tidymodels.github.io/rules/) does the same for rule-based classification and regression models.

+* Some R objects become abnormally large when saved to disk.
+The [`butcher`](https://tidymodels.github.io/butcher/) package can reduce the size of those objects by removing the sub-components.

+* To know whether the data that you are predicting are _extrapolations_ from the training set, [`applicable`](https://tidymodels.github.io/applicable/) can produce metrics the measure extrapolation.

+* The [`corrr`](https://tidymodels.github.io/corrr/) package has tidy interfaces for working with correlation matrices.

+* [`probably`](https://tidymodels.github.io/probably/) has tools for post-processing class probability estimates.

+* The [`tidyposterior`](https://tidymodels.github.io/tidyposterior/) package can let users make formal statistical comparisons between models using resampling and Bayesian methods.

 ## Get help